imixs/imixs-workflow/src/site/markdown/engine/adapters/accessadapter.md

-# The ParticipantAdapter
+# The AccessAdapter

-The ParticipantAdapter is responsible for the ACL settings and ownership associated with a workitem.
+The AccessAdapter is responsible for the ACL settings associated with a workitem.
 The generic adapter class  applies a access control list (ACL) to the current process instance.
 See also the [section security](../acl.html) for more details.

- The adapter updates the WorkItem attributes:
+ The adapter updates the following WorkItem attributes:

 * $ReadAccess
 * $WriteAccess
-* $owner
 * $participants.

-The ACL and Ownership settings can be configured for a BPMN Event or Task element using the Imixs-BPMN modeling tool:
+The ACL  settings can be configured for a BPMN Event or Task element using the Imixs-BPMN modeling tool:

 <img src="../../images/modelling/bpmn_screen_21.png"/>

 See also the section [ACL Properties](http://www.imixs.org/doc/modelling/activities.html#ACL_Properties) of the BPMN modeler.

+The participants is a computed list of all users who edited this workitem.

+## BPMN Attributes

 The following attributes defined in the model element are evaluated by the plugin: